-- All types of PPE have limitations and are only effective when in good condition and are of suitable fit to the user.
-Ensure that selected PPE: - Is clean and ready to use. - Is appropriate for the task at hand. - > Has sufficient resistance rating for the chemical(s) used. - > Is routinely inspected for damage and is repaired or replaced as necessary. - Is stored in a clean area that is protected from excessive light, cold, and heat when not in use. - Minimize potential exposures through administrative or engineering controls.
+- All types of PPE have limitations and are only effective when in good condition.
+Ensure that selected PPE: - Is clean and ready for use. - Is appropriate for the task at hand. - Has sufficient resistance rating for the chemical(s) used. - > Is routinely inspected for damage and is repaired or replaced as necessary. - ➤ Is stored in a clean area that is protected from excessive light, cold, and heat when not in use. - Minimize potential exposures through administrative or engineering controls.
 For example, avoid the need for respiratory protection by working in a chemical fume hood or other appropriate local exhaust ventilation; avoid the need for immersing hands in chemical baths by using retrieval tongs or removable baskets, etc. - Use of disposable PPE is preferred if it is difficult to predict the remaining resistivity of PPE, such as gloves.